WordOps/docs.wordops.net/docs/commands/site.md

 wo site create site.tld --wp --php73
 ```

-To create simple php(with v7.3) website with no database use this command.
+To create simple php site running with PHP 7.3 with no database, you can use this command :

 ```bash
 wo site create site.tld --php73